Discourse-Aware Graph Networks for Textual Logical Reasoning

+{On the other hand, previous tasks focus on the awareness of commonsense and world knowledge.
+For example, KagNet \cite{lin-etal-2019-kagnet} and MHGRN \cite{feng-etal-2020-scalable} encode subgraphs from ConceptNet \cite{speer2017conceptnet} and learn entity-based relational paths to answer commonsense questions.
+K-Adapter \cite{DBLP:conf/acl/WangTDWHJCJZ21} injects knowledge into pre-trained models.
+For solving NLI \cite{bowman2015large}, DRCN \cite{kim2019semantic} aggregates the semantics, while SemBERT \cite{zhang2020semantics} and SGNet \cite{zhang2020sg} learn semantics under different linguistic constraints.
+In contrast, logical reasoning QA focus on inference patterns rather than knowledge.
+For example in Figure~\ref{fig:intuition}, the correct inference pattern is the law of contraposition: ``if A implies B, then not-B implies not-A, and vice versa,'' which is the key to the question.
+The law is true regardless of the details in A and B. Such knowledge-inference disentanglement provides generality to unseen reasoning data.
+To this end, DAGNs is a pilot study for modeling the inference structure rather than focusing on knowledge. }

-Analogous to the reasoning QA mentioned above, logical reasoning QA \cite{yu2020reclor,liu2020logiqa,cui2020mutual} requires multi-hop discrete reasoning over text, but both reasoning units and relations are advanced.
-It studies logical relations such as entailment and contradiction between the sentential components of conclusions or premises.
-As a result, previous methods that extract entity mentions and simulate entity-based or numerical relations are insufficient.
-The challenges are two folds.
-First, detecting the logical reasoning units.
-The conclusions and supporting premises are statements presented as sentences or clauses sometimes indicated by in-line logical connectives, wherein some repeated phrases are substitutable logical variables.
-Second, recognizing the advanced logical relations between the units.
-Beyond entity-based or numerical relations, the entailment or contradiction is hardly uncovered by entity co-occurrence or coreference but needs a comprehensive understanding of the sentential units and prior logical knowledge.
-Recently, LReasoner \cite{wang2021logic} derives logical expressions from in-line connectives and noun phrases, and addresses question answering by training PLMs with contrastive learning aided by augmented data which is formed by the logical expressions.
-It is suggested that pre-defined logic information is helpful.
-However, the injected logic-biased data is in natural language format, and the model they use is plain PLM, which models the logical reasoning process implicitly.
+{Moreover, the recent Focal Reasoner \cite{ouyang2021fact} for logical reasoning QA also performs graph reasoning.
+However, the constructed graphs extract entities and coreference relations following the previous QA models, which shows inferiority in capturing the logical relations between statements.
+Besides, LReasoner \cite{wang2021logic} trains the PLMs with a contrastive learning framework, and the negative samples are constructed by pre-defined logical expressions.
+The negative samples are derived by logical expressions.
+MERIt \cite{jiao-etal-2022-merit} performs domain-specific pre-training also in a contrastive learning manner, where the augmented data is constructed via graph meta-paths. } However, the injected logic-biased data is in natural language format, and the model they use is plain PLM, which models the logical reasoning process implicitly.
 It remains unclear how explicit logic formulation facilitates QA systems and what kind of logical structure is beneficial.
 Hence, in contrast, this paper focuses on logic-biased deep models that explicitly model the logical reasoning process and obtain the desired logic features.
 Our method also leverages PLMs but does not use augmented data.
 Hence this study is orthogonal to the previous \cite{wang2021logic}.